ApplauseAQI/objection/README.md

 For questions, visit the [mailing list](https://groups.google.com/forum/?fromgroups#!forum/objection-framework)
 ### Basic Usage

-A class can be registered with objection using the macros *objection_register* (optional) or *objection_register_singleton*.
-The *objection_requires* macro can be used to declare what dependencies objection should provide to all instances it creates of that class. *objection_requires* can be used safely with inheritance.
+A class can be registered with objection using the macros *apl_objection_register* (optional) or *apl_objection_register_singleton*.
+The *apl_objection_requires* macro can be used to declare what dependencies objection should provide to all instances it creates of that class. *apl_objection_requires* can be used safely with inheritance.

 #### Example
 ```objective-c